Phase 3: The Expedition CV

 Arrival at RawHyde: What to expect

 If you’re not already in the weekend training program - your CV experience will begin on Sunday afternoon when you arrive.
-You’ll be welcomed by a member of the RawHyde team where you’ll be “checked in” and assigned a bunk.
+You’ll be welcomed by a member of the RawHyde team where you’ll be “checked in” and assigned a bunk, or for an additional fee there are a limited number of private rooms (call for availability).
 At that point you’ll join the wrap up festivities of the weekend’s training and you’ll meet your fellow adventurers who will be joining you on the CV.

 The clinics will begin on Monday morning and we'll begin with GPS usage and route management, then communication, followed by trail maintenance and first aid training.
 During the following days we'll cover topics like properly packing the motorcycle for off-road adventures, setting up the tent and sleep systems, cooking in the field, motorcycle maintenance, and self-recovery.